 You could, of course, skip this stop entirely and head straight to La Fortuna if you would prefer.

 Once you arrive in Jaco and check in to your hotel, it’s time to do something fun, but first, change into your swimming clothes and grab lunch if you’re hungry!

-After lunch head to Carton Surf Boards.
-Here you can take surf lessons, rent a surfboard or a stand-up paddleboard.
+After lunch head to one of the many surf shops in town.
+You can take surf lessons, rent a surfboard or a stand-up paddleboard.
 We suggest going the SUP route if you are not an experienced surfer and don’t want to spend the money for a surf lesson.

 If you’d like to book ahead of time you can do so on their website, but we’ve never had a problem just walking in and getting a board.
 They can direct you to the best places to go.
 I suggest only doing an hour if it is your first time on a SUP (it is quite the arm workout), but if you love it you can always extend for longer.

 After a fun afternoon of SUP or surfing, it’s time to watch the sunset on the beach.
 We suggest grabbing a few drinks at one of the many mini markets and sitting on the beach.

 After a sunset drink, head to one of our suggested restaurants for dinner.

 We suggest Soda Jaco Rustico if you would like a traditional Costa Rican meal at an affordable price.
 If you are up for a drink after head to Green Room Cafe.
 They have a good craft beer selection and usually have live music.

 Don’t forget, you have a long drive ahead of you tomorrow though!

 Drive to La Fortuna / Waterfall Swimming / Hot Spring Chilling